lydavid/MusicSearch/docs/all_features.md

 ## Graph

-Artist/recording graph showing which artists and recordings a given artist collaborated on.
+Artist/recording graph showing which artists and recordings a given artist collaborated with and on.
 This is currently limited to artists credited on the recording, which are primarily performers.
-It does not include other types of artist credits that only shows up relationships such as composers.

 Inspired by [Obsidian](https://github.com/obsidianmd/obsidian-releases)'s graph view.